Here are Regina's 2022 construction projects

 Settled debate or not?
 Canadian politicians weigh in on U.S. Supreme Court abortion rights leak

 The stunning leak of a U.S. Supreme Court draft opinion to strike down the landmark Roe v.
-Wade decision on abortion rights seized political attention in Ottawa on Tuesday, with parties' responses highlighting the continued differing views in Canada on the issue.
-While the Conservative caucus were told to not comment, other parties were quick to indicate the importance of upholding Canadians' abortion rights.
+Wade decision on abortion rights seized political attention in Ottawa on Tuesday.
+In the House of Commons, MPs' persisting differing views were on display after a symbolic push to affirm abortion rights failed, and the Conservative caucus were told not to comment on the leak.

 'What is going on in Shanghai': Horror as elderly man taken to morgue in body bag -- while still alive